xjunko/FurinaImpact/README.md

 Feel free to ask your questions in our [Discord Server](https://discord.gg/sHZuMpCpVw)

 ### Disclaimer
-This is a forked version of the original repo, which got taken down.
+This is not the original repo, it's a forked repo, the original one got taken down, last commit [here](https://github.com/xjunko/FurinaImpact/tree/fc2505755f75f59f1f34a9fb471ffe62bc571061). <br/>
-God knows how long this one will survive.
+Only thing that's different here is that it builds itself daily from the new (hopefully free from dmca) repo.<br/>
+You can get it from the [Discord Server](https://discord.gg/sHZuMpCpVw).

+#### I have no affliation with the original dev/team, I'm just some rando.